 Preventive training is always better than reactive training — don't wait to get started socializing your puppy.
-Download the app for free today from the App Store or on Google Play.
+Download the app for free today from the App Store.

 In fact, interacting with dogs and people is just a small fraction of socialization for puppies.
 Introducing your puppy to the items in the list will help them learn that different sounds, sights, tactile experiences, seeing new people or animals, and being handled are all things not to worry about!
 PLUS, your puppy will learn how to focus on you around new and exciting things.